GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Endpoint Name | Description |
 -----|-----------------
-Submit Subcontract report | Used to submit subcontract reports for reporting on one or more contracts.
+Submit subcontract report | Used to submit subcontract reports for reporting on one or more contracts.
-Update Subcontract report | Used to update a previously published subcontract report for a contract.
+Update subcontract report | Used to update a previously published subcontract report for a contract.
-Delete Subcontract report | Used to delete a subcontract report for a contract.
+Delete subcontract report | Used to delete a subcontract report for a contract.
-Get Subcontract report | Used to get details for a subcontract report for a contract.
+Get subcontract report | Used to get details for a subcontract report for a contract.
-Search Subcontract report | Used to get subcontract reports for contracts based on optional search criteria.
+Search subcontract report | Used to get subcontract reports for contracts based on optional search criteria.

 ### Subaward API Endpoints

 Endpoint Name | Description |
 -----|-----------------
-Submit Subaward report | Used to submit subaward reports for reporting on one or more assistance awards.
+Submit subaward report | Used to submit subaward reports for reporting on one or more assistance awards.
-Update Subaward report | Used to update a previously published subaward report for an assistance award.
+Update subaward report | Used to update a previously published subaward report for an assistance award.
-Delete Subaward report | Used to delete subaward reports for an assistance award.
+Delete subaward report | Used to delete subaward reports for an assistance award.
-Get Subaward report | Used to get details for a subaward report for an assistance award.
+Get subaward report | Used to get details for a subaward report for an assistance award.
-Search Subaward report | Used to get subaward reports for assistance awards based on optional search criteria.
+Search subaward report | Used to get subaward reports for assistance awards based on optional search criteria.

 The following section describes each of the above endpoints in detail.